sajadsabouri1375/eur-usd-direction-prediction/README.md

 - test_data_provider_yfinance.py: This is a test scripts to test whether yfinance provides data properly or not.

 Conclusion:
 Unfortunately, none of the providers tested provide "Volume" field properly.
-Thus, only OHLC fields of Alpha Vantage API provider would be used in modelling.
+Thus, only OHLC fields of YFinance API for candles in 60min interval for 2 years is provided.
+Note that YFinance does not provide data which are past more than 730 days.

 ## Preprocess Data
 To make sure that the downloaded timeseries is valid, we need to verify some stuff: